-1. Create a short list from properties which you may have found online, in newspapers or through real estate agents.
+- 1. Create a shortlist from properties that you may have found online, in newspapers, or through real estate agents.
 Most Sydney rentals are listed online and this is the main form of searching.
 Saturdays and Wednesdays are the two main days for new listings.

 Breaking your Lease Early

 If you need to end your lease early, give as much notice as possible in writing to the real estate agent and keep a copy of the letter.
 A landlord is entitled to claim compensation for any loss they may incur.
 This could be lost rent until new tenants move in, advertising costs, and/or a re-letting fee.
 The landlord must be able to prove this loss to successfully make a claim.
 Generally speaking, breaking a lease early can be done without any conflict or financial loss depending on the aforementioned factors.

 - Median prices and demographics by suburb and region – only shows for sale prices. http://www.domain.com.au/public/apm/default.aspx?mode=research

 - Department of Fair Trading Bond – http://www.fairtrading.nsw.gov.au/Tenants_and_home_owners/Renting_a_home/Bonds

 - Renting a Home – Department of Fair Trading http://www.fairtrading.nsw.gov.au/